The Hills District

 The Hills District shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 29.5% of residents currently enrolled in formal education.
-This includes 10.3% in primary education, 8.4% in secondary education, and 5.5% pursuing tertiary education.
-The Hills District's four schools have a combined enrollment of 1,315 students.
-The district demonstrates above-average socio-educational conditions (ICSEA: 1082).
+Educational participation is high at 29.5%, comprising 10.3% in primary education, 8.4% in secondary education, and 5.5% pursuing tertiary education.
+The Hills District has four schools with a combined enrollment of 1,315 students.
+It demonstrates above-average socio-educational conditions, with an ICSEA score of 1082.
 Education provision is balanced with three primary and one secondary school serving distinct age groups.
-School places per 100 residents (5.1) fall below the regional average (8.3), suggesting some students may attend schools in adjacent areas.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+School places per 100 residents are 5.1, below the regional average of 8.3, indicating some students may attend schools in adjacent areas.
+Note: for schools showing 'n/a' for enrolments, please refer to their parent campus.

 Frequently Asked Questions - Education